FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 URI | description | scope
 ----|-------------|------
-`http://gedcomx.org/Adoption`| A fact of a person's adoption.
-In the context of a parent-child relationship, it describes a fact of the adoption of a child by a parent. | person
-`http://gedcomx.org/Birth`| A fact of a person's birth. | person `http://gedcomx.org/Burial`| A fact of the burial of person's body after death. | person `http://gedcomx.org/Christening`| A fact of a person's christening *at birth*.
-Note: use `AdultChristening` for the christening as an adult. | person
+`http://gedcomx.org/Adoption`| A fact of a person's adoption. | person `http://gedcomx.org/Birth`| A fact of a person's birth. | person `http://gedcomx.org/Burial`| A fact of the burial of person's body after death. | person `http://gedcomx.org/Christening`| A fact of a person's christening *at birth*.
+Note that this does not identify an adult christening. | person
 `http://gedcomx.org/Death`| A fact of the death of a person. | person `http://gedcomx.org/Residence`| A fact of a person's residence. | person `http://gedcomx.org/Divorce`| The fact of a divorce of a couple. | couple relationship